GeneralSting/Frontend-documentation/HTTP/HTTP.md

 - connection is controlled at the transport layer
   - out of scope for HTTP
 - `TCP` connection-based transport protocol
-  - before exchanging HTPP request/response pair TCP connection must be established
+  - before exchanging HTTP request/response pair TCP connection must be established
   - HTTP/2 multiplexing messages over a single TCP connection

 ### What can be controlled by HTTP